gam-19/DevOps-Notes/IaC/Terraform/HW_provision_EKS.md

 Steps:
 1. Creating VPC module
-   * In AWS Mgmt Console, we use Cloud Formation template to create VPC for EKS.
+   * Usually in AWS Mgmt Console we use Cloud Formation template to create VPC for EKS.
    * EKS requires very specific VPC setup, with subnets, route tables, etc.
-   * Since we want to use Terraform instead Cloud Formation, then we can use a ready TF Module to create VPC for EKS.
+   * Since we want to use Terraform instead Cloud Formation, we can use a ready TF Module to create VPC for EKS.

       1.1 Create a root 'vpc.tf' file in the project dir:
         - Use [TF module code](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest?tab=inputs)